How to Use Facebook Privacy Settings

 Security experts still recommend that you use two-factor authentication, however, because it’s one of the best ways to protect your account.
 You don’t have to give Facebook your phone number to use two-factor authentication, either—a dedicated app such as Google Authenticator or Duo Mobile can be a more private and secure solution.
 It’s easy to set up.

 If Facebook already has your phone number, follow the instructions in the section below so that strangers can’t use it to find your page.

-On a computer: Go to Settings > Security and Login > Set Up Two-Factor Authentication > Get Started.
+On a computer: Click your profile picture in the top right of the Facebook home page > Settings & privacy > Settings > Security and Login > Set Up Two-Factor Authentication > Get Started.